Dr. No (film): Secondary cast

-For the first Bond girl Honey Ryder, Julie Christie was considered, but discarded as the producers felt she was not voluptuous enough.
-Martine Beswick was also rejected for being too inexperienced as an actress while Gabriella Licudi was rejected as too young.
+For the first Bond girl Honey Ryder, Julie Christie was considered, but producer Albert R. Broccoli reportedly thought her breasts were too small.
+Martine Beswick was also rejected for being too inexperienced as an actress, while Gabriella Licudi was rejected as too young.
 Just two weeks before filming began, Ursula Andress was chosen to play Honey after the producers saw a picture of her taken by Andress' then-husband John Derek.
 Kirk Douglas persuaded Andress to take the part at a party hosted by Derek.
 To appear more convincing as a Jamaican, Andress had a tan painted on her and ultimately had her lines redubbed by voice actress Nikki van der Zyl due to Andress' heavy Swiss-German accent.
 For Bond's antagonist Dr. No, Ian Fleming wanted his friend Noël Coward, and Coward answered the invitation with "No!
 No!
 No!"
 Fleming considered that his step-cousin, Christopher Lee, would be good for the role of Dr. No, although, by the time Fleming told the producers, they had already chosen Joseph Wiseman for the part.
 Harry Saltzman picked Wiseman because of his performance in the 1951 film Detective Story, and the actor had special make-up applied to evoke No's Chinese heritage.
 Swedish actor Max von Sydow was also offered the role as Dr. No, but turned it down.
 He was later to appear as Ernst Stavro Blofeld in the unofficial James Bond film Never Say Never Again.

 The role as the first Felix Leiter was given to Jack Lord.
 This is Bond and Leiter's first time meeting each other on film and Leiter does not appear in the novel.
 Leiter returns for many of Bond's future adventures and in the 2006 reboot of the film series, Casino Royale, Leiter and Bond are seen meeting one another again for the first time.
 This was Lord's only appearance as Leiter, as he asked for more money and a better billing to return as Leiter in Goldfinger and was subsequently replaced.